 You may have younger children who wouldn't meet the height requirements for the major coasters, in which case you'll probably want to head to Planet Snoopy.
 If it's a crazy hot day, Soak City water park offers cool relief and fun water slides.
 If thrill rides just aren't your thing, you might want to check out some of the tamer rides, shows, and other things to do at the park.
 (Although, what the heck are you doing at Kings Island if you don't love thrill rides?)
 Even if you do love thrill rides, the park offers non-coaster screamers, such as Drop Tower and Delirium.

-But, by and large, the park's off-the-shelf thrill rides, water park attractions, and other things to do aren't all... that unique.
+But, by and large, the park's off-the-shelf thrill rides, water park attractions, and other things to do aren't all that unique.
 Let's face it: The coasters are front and center, and those are the marquee rides that bring visitors to Kings Island.
 The following ones are the best of the best.
 If you only have a limited amount of time to spend at the park, these are the coasters that should be on your to-ride list.

 Opened in 2014 on the site where the notorious Son of Beast coaster used to brutalize riders, Banshee offers a much more pleasant ride on its rails (although it is still loaded with the "good" kind of thrills).
-At the time it opened, it laid claim to the title of the wold's longest inverted coaster.
+At the time it opened, it laid claim to the title of the world's longest inverted coaster.
 At 4124 feet, the ride offers 2:40 of joy.

-For wooden coasters, I actually prefer The Racer.
+For wooden coasters, consider The Racer.
 The classic racing woodie (it has two side-by-side tracks on which two trains "race" one another) generally offers decent airtime.
-It is famous for having been prominently featured on an episode of the 1960s TV show, The Brady Bunch, when the blended family visited the park.Continue to 5 of 8 below.
+It is famous for having been prominently featured on an episode of the 1960s TV show The Brady Bunch when the blended family visited the park.

 Flight of Fear